-One of the singers most intriguing efforts to date, is a collaboration with rapper Terbleos of Ghana Africa.
+One of the singers most intriguing efforts to date, is an online collaboration with rapper Terbleos of Ghana Africa.
 Their song 'No One' was originally released as the first track on Woa’ Records’ The Goa Chillout Zone volume 5., produced by MTV Europe Music Awards nominee and Platinum selling artist Oliver Sean.

 On the Classical side, three songs co-written with Irish film composer and orchestrator, Connor Hutton (who has assisted Academy Award winning directors Ridley Scott, Peter Pau and others) are featured on the artists upcoming album 'Songs For Forever.'